puneet3821/tabsentry-chrome-extension/README.md

 ## Installation Guide

-To install ZenTabs manually from the source code, follow these steps:
+To install TabSentry manually from the source code, follow these steps:

 1. Download and unzip the project folder to a permanent location on your computer.
 2. Open the Google Chrome browser and navigate to `chrome://extensions`.
 3. In the top-right corner, toggle the **"Developer mode"** switch to the "on" position.
 4. Click the **"Load unpacked"** button that appears on the top-left.
 5. In the file selection dialog, navigate to and select the unzipped project folder.
-6. The ZenTabs extension should now appear in your list of extensions and in your browser's toolbar.
+6. The TabSentry extension should now appear in your list of extensions and in your browser's toolbar.

 ## How to Use

--   **Configuration:** Right-click the ZenTabs icon in your toolbar and select "Options."
+-   **Configuration:** Right-click the TabSentry icon in your toolbar and select "Options."
 On this page, you can set your desired tab limit and enable or disable "Intrusive Mode."
 -   **Monitoring:** Keep an eye on the icon badge to see your current tab count.
 Click the icon at any time to open the popup dashboard for a more detailed status.
 -   **Taking Action:**
     -   If you are over your limit, use the snooze buttons in the popup or warning page to temporarily disable the limit.